-The academy regularly examine the procedures to achieve the desired results and pupil information and teacher assessments are looked at each half term to monitor progress and put interventions in place as and when needed.
-This ensures that each pupil makes as much progress as they can and are given support throughout the years.
+The academy regularly examine the procedures to achieve the desired results and pupil information and teacher assessments are looked at each termly to monitor progress and put interventions in place as and when needed.
+This ensures that pupils make as much progress as they can and are given support throughout the year.
 As well as monitoring pupil progress, staff follow a professional development programme set out during their appraisals each year.
 Lessons, planning, assessments and children's work are monitored to ensure the level of teaching is constant and of the best possible quality.
-In addition to this staff share good practice and discuss curriculum at regular staff meetings.
+In addition to this staff share good practice and discuss curriculum at regular staff meetings and training sessions.